 --jobs <number>- run this

 numberof queued experiments in parallel.
-Only applicable when used in conjunction with
+Only has an effect along with

 --rev <commit>- continue an experiment from a specific checkpoint name or hash (